-(2) These stock options vest quarterly over a period of four years with 6.25% of the shares underlying the grant vesting at the end of each successive three-month period following the vesting commencement date until the option is fully vested on the fourth anniversary of the vesting commencement date, subject to the continued employment of the executive officer.
+(3) These stock options vest quarterly over a period of four years with 6.25% of the shares underlying the grant vesting at the end of each successive three-month period following the vesting commencement date until the option is fully vested on the fourth anniversary of the vesting commencement date, subject to the continued employment of the executive officer.

-- (3) These stock options vest monthly over a period of four years with 2.08% of the shares underlying the grant vesting at the end of each successive month following the vesting commencement date until the option is fully vested on the fourth anniversary of the vesting commencement date, subject to the continued employment of the executive officer. - (4) These stock options were fully vested upon the grant date and represented a replacement grant of unit option grants issued under the Deciphera Pharmaceuticals LLC 2012 Unit Option Plan, which were cancelled upon the adoption of the 2015 Equity Incentive Plan.
+(4) These stock options vest monthly over a period of four years with 2.08% of the shares underlying the grant vesting at the end of each successive month following the vesting commencement date until the option is fully vested on the fourth anniversary of the vesting commencement date, subject to the continued employment of the executive officer.